ClayWarren/prompt/master-prompt-engineering-guide.md

-# Master-Level Prompt Engineering: Complete Anthropic Techniques Demo
+# Prompt Engineering: Complete Anthropic Techniques Demo

 This prompt demonstrates **all major Anthropic prompt engineering techniques** integrated into a single, production-ready example.
 Perfect for learning advanced prompting strategies and understanding how professional-grade prompts are constructed.